pxl-research/mai-home-mlops/README.md

 # MAI Home MLOps pipeline

-Currently loose experiments which will turn into a fully working MLOps pipeline on Azure, taking IaC from Happy@Home when applicable.

-The only part that is currently runnable end-to-end is the local simulation stack under `src/apps/` — a TimescaleDB-backed pipeline that simulates hourly water consumption for 6 households, runs leak detection on it, and visualizes it in Grafana.
-Everything else (Azure infra, DVC, Kubeflow/Metaflow, InfluxDB, model registry, ...) is future/in-progress work and has been moved to the [Appendix](#appendix-future--in-progress-infrastructure).
+This project is part of **MAI-HOME**, an Interreg Flanders–Netherlands initiative that uses AI to combat energy poverty and reduce CO₂ emissions in housing.
+Renovating homes alone rarely delivers the expected CO₂ savings, partly because undetected water leaks cause hidden structural damage and drive up costs for both housing corporations and tenants.
+Predicting *when* a leak will occur is unreliable, since water usage alone can't distinguish a real leak from a legitimate spike (a filled bathtub, a long shower, a stuck toilet flush) without extra signals like pipe pressure or acoustics.
+This project instead focuses on *detecting* leaks as they happen (e.g. water that keeps flowing uninterrupted for hours at night), which is a far more robust signal than forecasting.
+To demonstrate this, the repo simulates hourly water consumption for 6 households and runs it through an anomaly-detection model (isolation forest + a "zero usage per day" heuristic) to flag leaks in near real time, all stored efficiently in a TimescaleDB hypertable and visualized per household in Grafana with a leak-detection overlay.
+The synthetic generator is designed to later be swapped for a real, non-synthetic household data stream without changing the rest of the pipeline.

 ## What you need installed

 - [Docker](https://docs.docker.com/engine/install/) and Docker Compose (Docker Desktop on Windows/Mac, or `docker-compose-plugin` on Linux)

-That's it for running the local stack — everything else (Python, Postgres/TimescaleDB, Grafana) runs inside containers.
+That's it for running the local stack; everything else (Python, Postgres/TimescaleDB, Grafana) runs inside containers.

 ## Running the local stack